Aliases for PRKAB1 Gene

 GeneCards Summary for PRKAB1 Gene

-PRKAB1 (Protein Kinase, AMP-Activated, Beta 1 Non-Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAB1 include diabetes mellitus, noninsulin-dependent and obesity.
-Among its related pathways are Signaling by GPCR and mTOR signalling.
-GO annotations related to this gene include protein kinase activity and AMP-activated protein kinase activity.
+PRKAB1 (Protein Kinase AMP-Activated Non-Catalytic Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with PRKAB1 include Fatty Liver Disease and Krabbe Disease.
+Among its related pathways are mTOR signalling and Oxytocin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and AMP-activated protein kinase activity.
 An important paralog of this gene is PRKAB2.

 AMP-activated protein kinase (AMPK) is a heterodimeric protein serine/threonine kinase that is composed of alpha- (catalytic) and beta/gamma- (regulatory) subunits.
 AMPK acts as a sensor of the energy status of cells and ensures survival during times of cellular metabolic stress.